 These Cherry Preserves are quick and easy!
 There is just one simple addition that makes them tower over all the rest!
 Stock up on Summer’s bounty and enjoy all year!
 I spread mine on black pepper honey ricotta toast for an easy snack or breakfast.

 I can’t eat cherry preserves with a spoon.
-That guilty pleasure is reserved for Nutella, peanut butter, and pasta sauce.
+That guilty pleasure is reserved for Nutella, peanut butter, and tomato pasta sauce.
 (Oh, so that last one is weird?!
 Judgy)

 So what to do with all the cherry preserves?
 Spoon a generous amount over black pepper honey ricotta on sourdough toast!
 Obviously.

 You could use regular ricotta…but I’m Extra and I mixed mine up with some fresh cracked black pepper and a dollop of local honey.
 I keep a pre-sliced loaf of homemade sourdough in my freezer for just these moments.
 This particular batch was Smoked Paprika Sourdough.
 Imagine all those flavors marrying in your mouth…yup a little bit of heaven.

 Last week was the last of the local cherries in NYC.
 Like little red phantoms, one minute they’re here and the next minute they’re gone.
 Overnight the gems disappear: First the tart cherries and then the sweet.
 Every single year I’m left a little sad at their departure.

 I don’t play favorites with fruits, because Summer is magic, but if I did, cherries would be right up there.